3.3. The File System

 As with other Linux distributions, Kali Linux is organized to be consistent with the Filesystem Hierarchy Standard (FHS), allowing users of other Linux distributions to easily find their way around Kali.
 The FHS defines the purpose of each directory.
 The top-level directories are described as follows.

-/media/*: mount points for removable devices (CD-ROM, USB keys, and so on)
+- /media/: mount points for removable devices (CD/DVD-ROM, USB keys, and so on)

-/usr/local/ directory is meant to be used by the administrator for installing applications manually without overwriting files handled by the packaging system (
+- /usr/: applications (this directory is further subdivided into bin, sbin, lib according to the same logic as in the root directory) Furthermore, /usr/share/ contains architecture-independent data.
+The /usr/local/ directory is meant to be used by the administrator for installing applications manually without overwriting files handled by the packaging system (dpkg).

-/var/: variable data handled by daemons.
+- /var/: variable data handled by services.
 This includes log files, queues, spools, and caches.